Skip to main content

 Figure \(\PageIndex{14}\): Overall Nucleosome Structure.
 (A) Side view diagram of the nucleosome structure with the histone octamer shown in blue, the DNA double helix in red, and the histone H1 linker in green.
 (B) Shows a top-view rendering of the histone octamer with the associated DNA helix.
 Note that the Histone tails from H3 and H2B protrude from the DNA.
 Image A from: Darekk2 Image B from EMW

 The nucleosome contains over 120 direct protein-DNA interactions and several hundred water-mediated ones.
-Direct protein–DNA interactions are not spread evenly about the octamer surface but rather are located at discrete sites.
+Direct protein–DNA interactions are not evenly distributed across the octamer surface but are instead located at discrete sites.
 These are due to the formation of two types of DNA binding sites within the octamer: the α1α1 site, which uses the α1 helix from two adjacent histones, and the L1L2 site formed by the L1 and L2 loops.
 Salt links and hydrogen bonding between the side-chain basic and hydroxyl groups, as well as the main-chain amides, and the DNA backbone phosphates form the bulk of interactions with the DNA.
 This is important, given that the ubiquitous distribution of nucleosomes along genomes requires it to be a non-sequence-specific DNA-binding factor.
-Although nucleosomes tend to prefer certain DNA sequences over others, they are capable of binding to practically any sequence, which is thought to be due to the flexibility in forming these water-mediated interactions.
-In addition, non-polar interactions are made between protein side-chains and the deoxyribose groups, and an arginine side-chain intercalates into the DNA minor groove at all 14 sites where it faces the octamer surface.
+Although nucleosomes tend to prefer certain DNA sequences over others, they can bind to virtually any sequence, likely due to the flexibility of the water-mediated interactions they form.
+In addition, nonpolar interactions occur between protein side chains and the deoxyribose groups, and an arginine side chain intercalates into the DNA minor groove at all 14 sites where it faces the octamer surface.
 The distribution and strength of DNA-binding sites on the octamer surface distort the DNA within the nucleosome core.
 The DNA is non-uniformly bent and also contains twist defects.
 The twist of free B-form DNA in solution is 10.5 bp per turn.
-However, the overall twist of nucleosomal DNA is only 10.2 bp per turn, varying from a value of 9.4 to 10.9 bp per turn.
+However, the overall twist of nucleosomal DNA is only 10.2 bp per turn, varying from 9.4 to 10.9 bp per turn.

 Figure \(\PageIndex{15}\) shows an interactive iCn3D model of the human nucleosome (3afa).
-One member of each pair of histones is shown in a cartoon rendering, while the other member of the pair is shown in the same color but in spacefill rendering.
+One member of each histone pair is shown in a cartoon rendering, while the other is shown in the same color but in a spacefill rendering.
 The structure of a human nucleosome (3afa) is shown below (H2A is shown in cyan, H2B in blue, H3 in magenta, and H4 in purple).
 Each strand of DNA is shown in a different shade of gray.

 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...B2SwQHYDLj4BJ6